rayhaanbhikha/graphy-fullstack-challenge/coding_challenge.md

 1. Add functionality that allows users to add annotations anywhere on the screen.
 2. When an annotation is added, a marker is generated and shown on the screen.
 3. Markers should be interactive.
 When you hover over a marker, the annotation should show up as a tooltip.
 Please implement your own version of tooltips (e.g. don't use an external library or the "title" attribute).
 4. Add the ability to edit and delete annotations.
-Store the annotations on the backend.
+5. Ability to store the annotations, and retrieve them from the backend.

 ## Wireframe